rookie-ninja/rk-grpc/CONTRIBUTING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Contributing

-We'd love your help make rk-query the very best structured logging library in Go!

-If you'd like to add new exported APIs, please [open an issue][open-issue] describing your proposal &mdash; discussing API changes ahead of time makes pull request review much smoother.
+If you'd like to add new features, please [open an issue][open-issue] describing your proposal problem; discussing feature changes ahead of time makes pull request review much smoother.
 In your issue, pull request, and any other communications, please remember to treat your fellow contributors with respect!
 We take our [code of conduct](CODE_OF_CONDUCT.md) seriously.